 I’m not going to post a Menu Plan Monday because I am loosely following a menu I have created to share with you on Saturday.
 In preparation for that menu, I went through my old posts and found this oldie but goodie.
 When I looked at the blog post, I noticed no picture of the finished dish.
 So I’ve decided to remedy that.

 Today begins the Chinese New Year.
 Rather than ordering Chinese food from a restaurant, I decided to cook up one of our favorite dishes at home.
-I think the two biggest differences was the chicken was not battered and there was no red sauce.
-This dish was still big on taste.
+I think the two biggest differences were the chicken was not battered, and there was no red sauce.
+This dish was still big in taste.

 This is a simple 15 minute meal if you used already cooked chicken or pork!
 When my hubby tasted it, he told me it was better then the sweet and sour chicken that you get in Chinese restaurants.
 Now that”s saying a lot.

 - 1 lb of diced-up chicken or pork (already cooked)

 - 1 Tbsp oil

 - 1 cup green pepper, cut into 1-inch pieces (I used red pepper.)

 - 1 cup of onion, cut into thin wedges (I cut mine into bigger pieces today.)

 - 1 (15 oz.) can of pineapple chunks in juice

 - 2 Tbsp. cornstarch